The Illinois legal limit is 0.08 percent; however, studies show that drivers with a BAC of as low as 0.01 percent can cause devastating car accidents.

 As a drunk drivers’ BAC increases to 0.05 percent, they may have a hard time focusing their eyes and steering.

 The effects of drunk driving car accidents can be catastrophic.
 Not only do they have the potential to cause severe physical and emotional trauma, including paralysis, traumatic brain injuries and broken bones, but they can claim the lives of those involved in the accident.
-People, who have experienced the painful repercussions of a driver's poor decision to drive while drunk, should contact an attorney in order to explore all of their legal options.
+People, who have experienced the painful repercussions of a driver’s poor decision to drive while drunk, should contact a Chicago car accident attorney in order to explore all of their legal options.